Shortcut (computing): Microsoft Windows

+Unix and Unix-like operating systems

+On Unix-like systems, such as Linux, BSD, and macOS, a simple pointer to a target file or directory is implemented in the operating system as a symbolic link.

+When the target is a program, many graphical user interfaces support .desktop and .directory files.
+The format of these configuration files follows the 'desktop entry' specification by freedesktop.org, and besides the location of the program they can provide an icon, a tooltip and other details.

 Mac

 Macintosh does not have extensions for shortcuts.
 A file type called "alias" was introduced in Macintosh System 7; it tracks information like inode number to handle moves.
 Aliases in System 7 through Mac OS 9 were distinguished from other files by using names in italics.
 In Mac OS 8.5 and later, another distinguishing mark was added: an "alias arrow" – a black arrow with a thin, white border – similar to that used for shortcuts in Microsoft Windows.
-In Mac OS X, the names of aliases are no longer italicized, but the arrow badge remains.
-Additionally, an alias retains its dynamic reference to an object and does not have to be specified even when calling files on remote servers.

-In addition, symbolic links can be created within the Unix subsystem.
+Aliases are also supported in macOS; they are not supported by Unix APIs and commands, but are supported by higher-level APIs and the Finder.
+The names of aliases are no longer italicized, but the arrow badge remains.
+Additionally, an alias retains its dynamic reference to an object and does not have to be specified even when calling files on remote servers. symbolic links can be created with the Unix ln command.
 The Safari browser has its own property list-based format, .webloc, for storing Internet URLs.

 History

 To execute an application or render a file in early graphical user interfaces, the user had to click on the representation of the actual file or executable in the location where the application or file was.
 The concept of disassociating the executable from the icon representing an instruction to perform a task associated with that file or executable so that they may be grouped by function or task rather than physical organisation in the file structure was first described in the research paper "A Task Oriented Front End For The Windows Graphical User Interface", by Mike Roberts, published in 1991 by Kingston University and presented to both Microsoft and Xerox EuroPARC that same year under an academia/business technology sharing agreement.
 A simplified form of this research was incorporated into System 7 in 1991, and four years later into Windows 95.